 The extrapyramidal and cerebellar aspects of the disease are debilitating and difficult to treat.
 Orthostatic hypotension is associated with reduced physical activity (and the consequent deconditioning and problems associated with this) so management of this is a particularly important aspect of patient care.
 Management of patients with MSA will include:

-- Management of postural hypotension: see the separate article on Hypotension.
+- Management of postural hypotension: see the separate Hypotension article.

 - Management of constipation, urinary incontinence and falls.